style guide tips and Resources

 The third tier is only relevant when you are sending out a paper for publication.
 These are the "style sheets" specific publications use.
 Every publication has one, and they often include specific acronyms preferred for the field, or they may include contradictions to MLA, APA, or another disciplinary parent guide.
 As an example, here is a link to the Writing Center Journal Style Sheet .

 We can help!
 This is a good time to make an appointment.

 That said, it will be helpful if your tutor understands the specifics.
 APA isn't just one thing, and it depends on the course.
 Yes, there is one consistent APA standard for formatting the References page, but how does your professor want you to set up the paper?

-Some professors may want the APA title page and running head, but not the section titles.
+Some professors may want the APA student paper style, but not the section titles.
 It depends.
 Look carefully at your rubric.
 If there is nothing specific on the D2L site, ask your professor for more details.

 Check out the links at the bottom of this page for further APA resources.

 Ah, the mighty Chicago, weighing in at almost four pounds and over three inches thick.
 The bible of American style.
 It isn't everyone's bible though.
 Publishers in other countries, such as the U.K. do not use Chicago.
 There are two main reasons to go to this bible of style: